"Life isn't about finding yourself.

 - George Bernard Shaw -

 After graduating from Newport High School, Jerry moved to Atlanta, Georgia to pursue his dream of becoming the World Champion in Kickboxing.
 After winning the Kentucky, Georgia, Southeast and U.S. Championships, on April 26, 1986, Jerry "Golden Boy" Trimble won the World Championship and officially became one of the fastest kickers in the world.
 (Many say the fastest in the history of the sport.)
+After successfully defending his title for fours years, Jerry's dreams took him to los Angeles, California to puruse a career in the entertainment business.

 Four months after arriving in L.A., Jerry signed with a talent manager and three weeks later booked his first two auditions that landed him leading roles in both films, in the same week.
 In his first film, "The Master”, (directed by Hong Kong legend, Tsui Hark) Jerry played the role of Jet Li’s nemesis.
 In the next four years, he booked seven of ten action films that called for him to do most of his own stunts, as well as the lead role.